The Trust is overseen by a Board of directors who give up their time on a voluntary basis.

 Gordon is a member of our Traditional Buildings Health Check Steering Group to which he provides invaluable professional advice and guidance.

 In addition to these skills, Andy brings his enthusiasm for and involvement in many local groups to the SCHT Board.
 He is a member of the Stirling Local History Society and, through this involvement, has co-written a published leaflet on the local architect John Allan, conducted walking tours on the architecture of Stirling and spoken at many local events.
 Andy is Deacon of the Incorporation of Hammermen of Stirling – one of the seven Incorporated Trades in the City, and is also a member and past President of the Rotary Club of Carse of Stirling and a member of the Guildry of Stirling.
 All of these organisations promote local traditions and Andy has taken a key role in the revival of the Walking of the Marches in Stirling.

 Andy has been a Trustee since 2013.
-His skills and passion for local history and Stirling’s built heritage make him a valued Trustee and he is currently a member of our Health and Safety Sub-Committee, Traditional Buildings Health Check Steering Group and King Street Finance Initiative Sub-Committee.
+His skills and passion for local history and Stirling’s built heritage make him a valued Trustee and he is currently a member of our Health and Safety Sub-Committee and the Traditional Buildings Health Check Steering Group.